AllenInstitute/ipfx/ipfx/attach_metadata/doc/design.md

 ===============

 `attach_metadata` is a standalone executable which
-1. reads a(n NWB2) file containing processed, feature-extracted data from an icephys experiment.
+1. reads an NWB2 file containing processed, feature-extracted data from an icephys experiment.
 1. dispatches argued cell- and sweep-level metadata to appropriate sinks.
 This will be a mix of
     1. An in-memory representation of an NWB2 file
     1. An in-memory representation of a generic mapping